On this page

 - Have you received an up-to-date vaccination against influenza, or can you provide a medical certificate stating that you have a medical contraindication to the influenza vaccine?

-If the staff or visitor answers yes to questions 1-4, or no to question 5, or has a temperature 37.5°C or higher, they cannot enter the SGRACF or an MPS residential aged care section.
+If the staff or visitor answers yes to questions 1-5, or no to question 6, or their temperature is 37.5°C or higher, they cannot enter the SGRACF or an MPS residential aged care section.

 If the staff or visitor answers yes to questions 1-4, advise them to: